JannicBeck/undox/README.md

 import { undox, createSelectors, UndoxTypes } from 'undox'

-// the reducer which we want to add undo/redo functionality to const counter = (state = 0, action) => {
+// the reducer which we want to add undo/redo functionality to
+// it has to be a pure function without side effects! const counter = (state = 0, action) => {
   switch (action.type) {
     case 'INCREMENT':